CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a solid skill description that clearly identifies its niche (pnpm specifically, not generic package management) and provides explicit trigger guidance.
-The main weakness is that it focuses more on features/concepts than concrete actions a user might request.
-Adding specific verbs like 'install', 'add', 'update' would strengthen the specificity.
+This is a solid skill description that clearly identifies its niche (pnpm) and provides explicit trigger guidance.
+Its main weakness is that the specific actions/capabilities could be more concrete—listing actions like 'install packages', 'configure monorepos', or 'resolve dependency conflicts' would strengthen it.
+Overall, it performs well on completeness and distinctiveness.

 Suggestions

-Add concrete action verbs like 'install packages', 'add dependencies', 'configure monorepos' to improve specificity
+Add more concrete action verbs such as 'install packages', 'configure monorepos', 'resolve lockfile conflicts' to improve specificity beyond 'managing dependencies'.

 DimensionReasoningScore